Robbie Grossman Player Props: Rangers vs. Yankees

-Robbie Grossman is available when the Texas Rangers battle Clarke Schmidt and the New York Yankees at Yankee Stadium Friday at 7:05 PM ET.
+The Texas Rangers, including Robbie Grossman (.156 batting average in his past 10 games), battle starting pitcher Luis Severino and the New York Yankees at Yankee Stadium, Saturday at 4:05 PM ET.

-In his most recent action (on June 17 against the Blue Jays) he went 0-for-3.
+He had a one-hit showing in his previous game (1-for-5) against the Yankees.

 Robbie Grossman Game Info & Props vs. the Yankees